kiranjagtap/Aerospike-for-Windows/README.md

 * vagran up -> this will start virtual machine
 * vagran ssh -> this will log inside linux virtual box where aerospike is runnning and you can use tool such as aql, asadm etc.
+7. To stop remote machine where aerospike is running run below command
+* vagrant halt

 Check Aerospike status and start using below commands